MIC-DKFZ/TractSeg/resources/Tractometry_documentation.md

 `Tractometry -i TOM_trackings/ -o Tractometry_subject1.csv -e endings_segmentations/ -s ../FA.nii.gz` (runtime on CPU: ~20s)
 6. Repeat step 1-4 for every subject (use a shell script for that)
 7. Plot the results with [this python code](../examples/plot_tractometry_results.ipynb)

+Tractometry is not done for the following bundles, as the geometry of these bundles makes it difficult to produce consistent segments:
+`MLF, CC, T_PREF, T_PREC, T_POSTC, ST_PREF, ST_PREC, ST_POSTC, ST_PAR, ST_OCC`

+Tractometry is also not done for these bundles as they are incomplete in some cases: `CA, FX

 ### Further options
 Instead of analysing the FA along the tracts you can also analyze the peak length along the tracts.